Funerals are an important ministry at St John’s and our ministers are experienced at taking large and small services.

 If you are reading this page because someone you love has just died, please accept our sympathies.
 We know that this is a difficult time for you and we sincerely look forward to assisting you.
 Christianity is a faith founded upon Jesus of Nazareth.
-Christians believe that God raised Jesus Christ from the dead and that all who die in Christ will be raised to life with Jesus.
-For Christians, a funeral is therefore a time of hope, as well as a time of grief.
 The Anglican funeral service is an opportunity to remember and give thanks to God for all the blessings of the person’s life.
 We pray for and support each other in grief, and lay the person’s body to rest.

 If you would like to hold a funeral service at St John’s please contact us, either before or after speaking to a funeral director.

 What happens in a funeral service at St John’s Newcastle?